Asian shares mostly higher with all eyes on Trump-Kim summit

-Asian shares were mostly higher Tuesday but little changed as market players tried to digest the summit between President Donald Trump and North Korean leader Kim Jong Un in Singapore.
+Asian shares were mostly higher Tuesday as market players tried to digest the summit between President Donald Trump and North Korean leader Kim Jong Un in Singapore.

 WALL STREET: The Dow Jones industrial average rose 5.78 points, or less than 0.1 percent, to 25,322.31.
 The Standard & Poor's 500 index rose 2.97 points, or 0.1 percent, to 2,782.00 and the Nasdaq composite rose 14.41 points, or 0.2 percent, to 7,659.93.